 (New post category added)

-Deleting a category does not delete the posts assigned to that category.
-Instead, any posts that were assigned to deleted categories will be reassigned to the default category (this is covered further below).
+Deleting a category does not delete posts assigned to that category.
+Instead, any posts assigned to deleted categories will be reassigned to the WordPress default category (see further below).

 You can delete categories individually, or in bulk.

-To remove a single category, hover over the category and a menu will display containing a range of options.
-Click Delete to remove the category from your list …
+To remove a specific category, place your mouse over the category and a menu will display containing various options.
+Click Delete to delete the category from your list …

-Let’s say that you import product data into your WordPress site containing a large number of categories (e.g. product manufacturers), and you want to reduce the number of existing categories by assigning your imported posts to a single category.
-If you have too many categories to delete one at a time, this is where the bulk delete feature comes in handy.
+Let’s say that you import product data into your site containing many different categories (e.g. an e-commerce catalog), and you would like to consolidate posts to a single category.
+If there are too many categories to delete one at a time, this is where the bulk delete feature can be useful.

-Important: Make sure that any posts that will be affected by deleting unnecessary categories have been reassigned to an existing or new category.
-For more details on reassigning categories in posts, see this tutorial: Editing And Deleting A Post In WordPress
+Important: Make sure that any posts that will be affected by deleting categories have been reassigned to an existing or new category.
+For more details on how to reassign post categories, refer to this tutorial: Editing And Deleting A Post

-To bulk delete categories, click on the main check box next to the ‘Name’ column title.
+To delete multiple categories, click the main checkbox next to the ‘Name’ column title.
 This will select all items on the page.

 Next, go through the table and unselect categories that you DO NOT want to delete.
-You can select/deselect categories by toggling on the check box next to the item.
+Select/deselect categories by toggling on the check box next to the item.

-After selecting all of the items to be deleted, choose ‘Delete’ from the ‘Bulk Actions’ drop-down menu …
+After selecting all the category entries you want to delete, select the ‘Delete’ option from the ‘Bulk Actions’ drop menu …

-(Select the ‘Delete’ option from the ‘Bulk Actions’ drop menu)
+(Choose ‘Delete’ from the ‘Bulk Actions’ drop-down menu)